JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 </Layout>;
 ~~~

 As expected, the `Layout` component than defines the basic layout and renders the contents into a Bootstrap grid column element.
-I changed that a little bit to render the contents directly into the fluid container and the menu is now outside the fluid container:
+I changed that a little bit to render the contents directly into the fluid container and the menu is now outside the fluid container.
+This component now contains less code than before.:

 ~~~ typescript
 import * as React from 'react';